How to buy double glazing

 - double-hung windows – this means both panes can be moved, one up and the other down.

-Bay windows protrude from a house, either sitting in a curved bay that makes additional room within the house (like in the image above), or by a window section on its own out.
+Bay windows protrude from a house, either sitting in a curved bay that gives some extra floor space, or as a protruding window bay with a deep sill.

-Casement windows can also come as tilt and turn versions, which means they can be tilted open.
+Casement windows can also come with a tilt-and-turn hinge, which means they can be tilted open.
 Different designs allow you to open the windows to varying degrees.
-They're typically used to open slightly, but some can tilt up to 90 degrees.
+They typically open slightly, so that they can be left ajar, but some can tilt up to 90 degrees.

-Some come with notched catches to hold them open at different points, like in the image below.
+Some come with notched catches to hold them open at different points, as in the image below.
 As they can be locked partially open, they're a secure way to allow some fresh air into your home.
-But it's worth noting that some non-tilt and turn windows can be lock almost closed.
+That said, some non-tilt and turn windows can also be locked in an almost closed position for security.

-You can also get dual-turn windows, where you have two windows - one on top of the other - and they both windows tilt, like in the image in the gallery.
+You can also get dual-turn windows, where two windows sit one on top of the other and both tilt open.
 Some double glazed doors come with the ability to tilt, too.

-The most common type of window frame for double-glazed windows is uPVC - or, to give it its full name, unplasticized polyvinyl chloride.
-Not only is it up to three times cheaper than traditional wooden frames, but it's also recyclable, durable and the most energy-efficient frame type.
+The most common type of window frame for double-glazed windows is uPVC (unplasticised polyvinyl chloride, to give it its full name).
+Not only is it up to three times cheaper than traditional wooden frames, but it's also recyclable, durable and the most energy-efficient type of frame.

-uPVC window and door frames are available in a variety of colours and finishes, including wood, but white is the most popular option. uPVC is easy to keep clean, too, requiring little more than a wipe down with a soft cloth and a spot of washing-up liquid every now and again.
+uPVC window and door frames are available in a variety of colours and finishes, including wood, though they're most commonly white. uPVC is easy to keep clean, too, requiring little more than a wipe down with a soft cloth and a spot of washing-up liquid every now and again.

-Timber is a greener option than uPVC as it's a naturally renewable material.
+Timber is a greener material than uPVC, as it's naturally renewable.
 Many people feel wooden windows look nicer and more subtle than uPVC, particularly in traditional or period-style properties.

-While timber windows tend to be more expensive and need maintenance, if properly looked after, they can last a very long time.
+While timber windows tend to be more expensive and need maintenance, they can last a very long time if properly looked after.

 Aluminium is a very strong material, so its windows are durable and low maintenance.
 It's also slimmer and lighter than other materials, so can give a sleek, modern look.